MicrosoftDocs/windows-iotcore-docs/windows-iotcore/secure-your-device/SecureBootAndBitLocker.md

       **DeviceGuard:** copy \TurnkeySecurity\QCDB\Output\DeviceGuard\*.* to the pkgs folder of \iot-adk-addonkit\Common\Packages\Security.DeviceGuard

-The following are the important files to consider
+The following are the important files to consider:
    a.
 Security.BitLocker
       - DETask.xml
       - Security.Bitlocker.pkg.xml